-Parts of Bangkok’s public transport and road networks have been disrupted or closed during the protests in recent days.
+Parts of Bangkok’s public transport and road networks have been disrupted or closed during the protests.

 Given a heightened risk of disruption, clashes and possible violence around the protest rallies, we strongly advise New Zealanders to avoid large gatherings, rallies or demonstrations.